Menopause And Perimenopause

 Perimenopause, also known as the climacteric, includes the time before menopause when hormonal and biological changes and physical symptoms begin to occur.
 This period lasts for an average of three to five years.

 Some women don't have any symptoms during menopause or only have a few symptoms.
 Others develop disturbing and even severe, disabling symptoms.
 Studies of women around the world suggest that differences in lifestyle, diet and activity may play a role in the severity and type of symptoms women have during menopause.
 Symptoms can be noticed for several months to years before the last menstrual period and can continue for several years after.

 Symptoms of menopause or perimenopause include:

-Osteoporosis — This condition is a thinning of the bones that increases the risk of fracturing a bone, especially in the hips or spine.
+- Osteoporosis — This condition is a thinning of the bones that increases the risk of fracturing a bone, especially in the hips or spine.
 As estrogen levels drop and remain low during menopause, the risk of developing osteoporosis increases.
 The risk is greatest for slender, white or light-skinned women.
 You can help prevent osteoporosis by getting enough vitamin D through sunlight or a daily multivitamin, eating a diet rich in calcium and performing regular exercise.
-Women should start taking these actions well before menopause begins.
-This is because women begin to lose bone mass as early as age 30 but fractures resulting from osteoporosis don't occur until 10 to 15 years after menopause.
+Women should start taking these actions well before menopause begins because women begin to lose bone mass as early as age 30.

 For most women, the diagnosis of menopause is made based on a woman's description of her symptoms and the ending of her menstrual periods.
 Laboratory testing is not usually needed.